JetBrains/Qodana/topics/vscode.md

 <link-summary>You can explore Qodana reports in Visual Studio Code. </link-summary>

-You can explore analysis report of %product% using the **PROBLEMS** tab of Visual Studio Code.
+You can explore the analysis report of %product% using the **PROBLEMS** tab of Visual Studio Code.

 >If you still do not see the report on the **PROBLEMS** tab, configure the [**Path prefix**](#vs-code-configure-extension) setting.
 {style="note"}